 - Conversation – draw a question

 - Demo tests

 Friday – El Internado

-I used our regular El Internado Fridays as our listening practice, but now I know we should have also done more Interpretive Listening more in the style of the AAPPL with tasks from the content list such as daily schedules and routines, about people, leisure activities, clubs, careers, community events, music, travel, science etc. In the future I want to do more of the listening AAPPL bites, especially with a variety of native speakers different accents, as students said the variety of accents confused them.
+I used our regular El Internado Fridays as our listening practice.
+But, now I know we should have also done more Interpretive Listening in the style of the AAPPL with tasks from the content list such as daily schedules and routines, about people, leisure activities, clubs, careers, community events, music, travel, science etc. In the future, I want to do more of the listening AAPPL bites.
+Especially with a variety of native speakers with different accents, as students said the variety of accents confused them.

 Before Testing – AAPPL Student & Teacher Familiarization:

 - » Watch the video on the ABOUT page.

 - » Review the Tasks & Topics page so you know what tasks and topics will be on the test.